coreboot/coreboot/Documentation/mainboard/facebook/monolith.md

 This page describes how to run coreboot on the Facebook Monolith.

-Please note: the coreboot implementation for this boards is in its Beta state and isn't fully tested yet.
+Please note: the coreboot implementation for this board is in its Beta state and isn't fully tested yet.

 ## Required blobs